Basic Requirements and General Information:

 - We do not train dogs.
 We train you to train your dogs.
 All classes are taught in a group setting with between 8 and 10 dogs/puppies and a ratio of one assistant per 3 dogs.

 - Our group setting is not ideal for training every dog/handler team.
 If you and your dog have issues that are beyond the scope of the class, we may ask that you work with private instructors outside of HOTC to resolve them prior to resuming group lessons.

 - Advanced classes - $65

-Owners are encouraged NOT to enroll multiple dogs from the same home into a single class.
+Owners are strongly encouraged NOT to enroll multiple dogs from the same home into a single class.
 In many cases, the dogs are more focused on one another than on their handlers, and may become disruptive when asked to work independently.
 If this becomes a significant issue, the handlers will be asked to choose which dog should drop the class.
 No refunds will be issued.

 As with all HOTC classes we emphasize the building of a relationship between you and your puppy.
 This is achieved through positive methods.

 Prerequisites: Puppies must be between the ages of 8 weeks (2 months) and 18 weeks (4.5 months) on the first day of class.

 In puppy class we will cover the following plus much more:

 - Socialization between other puppies and people

 - Good health practices. (ex.
 Clipping nails, grooming)